pangealab/artemis/_includes/pages/build_all_boutique_images.md

 1. Select the Boutique Project (e.g. `cassandra`) you configured earlier.

-1. Navigate to `Pipelines` and create an `azure-pipelines` folder, if it does not exist.
+1. Navigate to `Pipelines > All` and create an `azure-pipelines` folder, if it does not exist.

 1. Navigate to the `azure-pipelines` folder and press `Create Pipeline`